Jump to accessibility statement Skip to content

 The likes of #CleanTok have taken social media by storm, allowing people to share cheap and natural cleaning hacks.
 Here are the three most popular products and what they can be used for:

 These three versatile products are all you need to clean your student flat.
-Not only are they non-toxic, but they’re also way cheaper to buy than your standard cleaning products.
+Not only are they non-toxic, but they’re also a lot cheaper to buy than your standard cleaning products.
 White wine vinegar and baking soda mixed together are great for cleaning surfaces and unclogging drains.

 4. Shop locally

-If possible, try and shop at local stores rather than big supermarkets when you can.
+If possible, try to make the most of local, independent shops rather than big supermarkets when you can.
 Supermarkets ship their food from overseas and leave behind a huge carbon footprint.
-Shopping locally often means you’ll be buying products from local farms, so not only does this result in a smaller carbon footprint, but you’ll be putting money back into the community and supporting local businesses.
-They’ll normally sell seasonal products, which are usually cheaper and fresher to buy.
+Shopping independently often means you’ll be buying products from local farms, not only resulting in a smaller carbon footprint, but putting money back into the community and supporting local businesses.
+They’ll normally sell seasonal products, which are usually cheaper and fresher to buy too.
 A win-win!

 5. Shop second-hand

 The fashion industry is a huge contributor to global emissions.
-Buying second-hand is a great way to reduce these emissions and to save some money too.
+Buying second-hand is a great way to reduce these emissions and save some money.
 Pop into your local charity shop and have a look at the clothes – you’ll be surprised at what you can find.
-There are also the likes of Vinted, Depop, and eBay.
+There are also the likes of Vinted, Depop, and eBay for shopping second-hand online.
 These platforms are great for finding a bargain and you can even have a clear out yourself to make some extra cash.

 Clothes aren't the only thing you can buy second-hand.
 If you’re moving into student accommodation or need to replace some glasses after a flat party, charity shops are great for homeware and crockery.
 There’s also Facebook Marketplace where you can find pretty much anything, from desks to laptops to exercise bikes!
 Just be careful who you buy from and make sure you always have someone with you when collecting or selling an item.